 10 Facts about 2018 Pioneer Day Guest Laura Michelle Kelly

 This year’s Pioneer Day concert is going to be a blast!
-Laura Michelle Kelly, along with Matthew Morrison and Oscar “Andy” Hammerstein III, grandson of Oscar Hammerstein II, will join the Mormon Tabernacle Choir and Orchestra at Temple Square for two nights of pure magic.
+Laura Michelle Kelly, along with Matthew Morrison and Oscar “Andy” Hammerstein III, grandson of Oscar Hammerstein II, will join The Tabernacle Choir and Orchestra at Temple Square for two nights of pure magic.
 The concerts will also serve as a reunion, as Kelly and Morrison previously starred together in Broadway’s Finding Neverland.

 The Pioneer Day concerts will be held on Friday and Saturday, July 20 and 21, at 8:00 p.m. in the Conference Center and will be conducted by music director Mack Wilberg and Ryan Murphy, associate music director.